 Security6 min read

-Why We Keep Seeing the Same 3 Entry Points in Every Breach
+The Same 3 Entry Points Show Up in Every Breach

 By Inevat Team·January 5, 2026

-Why We Keep Seeing the Same 3 Entry Points in Every Breach
+The Same 3 Entry Points Show Up in Every Breach

 There's a version of the cybersecurity conversation that's all complexity - nation-state actors, zero-day exploits, AI-generated deepfakes.
 That version is real and getting more interesting by the day.
 It's also not how most small business breaches actually happen.